 • Matsyendrasana, and its variation Ardha- matsyendrasana, are the only two Asanas which give a complete rotatory movement to the entire vertebral column; the locked position of the leg, and the arm, acts as a fulcrum for the twist.

-• The natural curvature of the spine in the neck region is backwards, but most of our time is spent working with our heads bent forwards.
+• The healthy spine and Yoga practice can work together despite the inherent problems of the body.
+The natural curvature of the spine in the neck region is backwards, but most of our time is spent working with our heads bent forwards.
 Hence we get degenerative diseases, like cervical spondylolysis.
 These spinal diseases are prevented and also cured by giving extension to the neck.
 The orthopaedic surgeons manage it by supplying a supporting collar, or by confining the patient to bed and applying traction on the neck, like a man being hanged.
 Yoga effectively arrests and alleviates the condition by simple postures, including Pawanmuktasana, Bhujangasana, Vajrasana, Shashankasana, Dwikonasana, Ardha- matsyendrasana, and allied backward bending Asanas.

 • The second malady in this region, which is relieved by Yoga, is a tension headache.
 Due to mental and postural tensions, the muscles at the back of the head and neck become tightened and spasmed (they can be felt as hard tender cords and knots).
 This causes an ache at the back of the head.
 Asanas, such as flexibility and neck exercises, involving free movements of the neck, release the tension load in the neck muscles, while Yoga-nidra and Shavasana reduce the levels of psychic and mental tensions.
 This double-pronged attack on the disease, using somatopsychic and psychosomatic techniques, proves most effective.
 Tensions in the mind and spasms in the muscles disappear reciprocally.
 Just as mental tensions lead to muscle spasm, so also by lessening the spasms in the muscles, one can relieve the mind of some of its tensions.